 The Board of Directors shall choose between the two methods of general management.
 The decision as to the choice of the general management method shall be taken by a simple majority vote of the directors in attendance or represented.
-The chosen option must be implemented for a term which cannot be less than one year.
+The chosen option must be implemented for a term of no less than one year.